Consumer Medicine Information

 Make sure you follow your doctor's instructions carefully and keep all appointments.

-Make sure you use a highly effective method of contraception to prevent pregnancy during treatment with Tasigna.
-Tell your
+Make sure you use an effective method of contraception to prevent pregnancy during

 Tell any other doctor, dentist or pharmacist who treats you that you are taking Tasigna.